infinite-table/infinite-react/www/pages/docs/reference/infinite-table-props.page.md

 When you dont want the default type to be applied, use `type: null`.

 </Note>

+If a column is filterable and does not explicitly specify a <PropLink name="columns.filterType">filterType</PropLink>, the `type` will also be used as the filter type.

+If a column is sortable and does not explicitly specify a <PropLink name="columns.sortType">sortType</PropLink>, the `type` will also be used as the sort type.

 See the example below - `id` and `age` columns are `type='number'`.